Minimal dilatation in Penner's construction: Introduction

 \begin{remark} \emph{One way to describe the minimising Coxeter mapping class $\phi_g$ with alternating-sign Coxeter graph $(A_{2g},\pm)$ is the following: Let $\Sigma_g$ be a closed surface of genus $g$.
 Let $\alpha$ and $\beta$ be two multicurves in $\Sigma_g$, with $g$ components each, that intersect with the pattern of the Dynkin tree $A_{2g}$.
 For $g=3$, this is depicted in Figure~\ref{g3}.

 Then $\phi_{g}$ is the mapping class given by a negative Dehn twist along all components of $\beta$, followed by a positive Dehn twist along all components of $\alpha$.
+Manifestly, the mapping classes $\phi_g$ also arise via Thurston's construction~\cite{Th}.
 The connection to Coxeter mapping classes will be made more precise in Section~\ref{Coxeter_section}. }\end{remark}